AlexOrlek/MOBtyping/README.md

 ```

 Navigate to the '/output_final' directory and select the file 'FINAL_OUTPUT_mobtyped_plasmids_1_14.tsv'.
 At the bottom of the file you will find that pNUC has been typed as MOBQ.
-To explain the '1_14' suffix: '1' indicates that the file has been generated using the first column of evalues specified in the 'mobtyping_evalues' file (by default this is the only set of evalues used); '14' is the maximum number of iterations run.
+To explain the '1_14' suffix: '1' indicates that the file has been generated using the first column of evalues specified in the 'mobtyping_evalues' file (by default this is the only set of evalues that can be selected); '14' is the maximum number of iterations run.